turingschool/curriculum/source/topics/fundamental_security.markdown

 This article is stupid! &lt;script&gt;alert("BOOM!")&lt;/script&gt;
 ```

 The `<` character is converted to a `&lt;` for "less than" and `>` becomes `&gt;` for "greater than".
-The web browser will not recgonize this as JavaScript without the proper tags, so the attack is stopped.
+The web browser will not recognize this as JavaScript without the proper tags, so the attack is stopped.

 ### Opening Vulnerabilities